-On October 30, 2019, Governor Jared Polis issued an Executive Order stating that the Colorado Digital ID™ may be accepted as a legal form of personal identification for use in Colorado.
+If you own or work at a Colorado business, YOU can!
+On October 30, 2019, Governor Jared Polis issued an Executive Order stating that the Colorado Digital ID may be accepted as a legal form of personal identification for use in Colorado.
 Colorado businesses are encouraged to accept the Digital ID, and all executive branch agencies may accept the Digital ID as a method to prove a person's identity.

 State law enforcement agencies are not required to accept the Colorado Digital ID at this time and may continue to require a physical driver license or state ID card.
 For this reason, Coloradans need to carry their physical ID.

-There are several ways to validate a person’s identity with the Colorado Digital ID, as well as some built-in security features to confirm that it’s legitimate.
+There are several ways to verify a person’s identity with the Colorado Digital ID, as well as some built-in security features to confirm that it’s legitimate.

 - Visual Digital ID inspection

-- Ask the holder to rotate the phone to see if the free-floating flower hologram appears to move.
-If the image does not move, it is a static photo and not the hologram, indicating a counterfeit.
+- Ask the holder to rotate the phone to see the free-floating flower hologram move.
+If the hologram does not move, it is a static photo, indicating a counterfeit.

-- Ask the holder to press on the ID so you can see if the text size changes.
+- Ask the holder to press on the ID so you can see if the text size enlarges.

-In the future, it will be possible for license holders to securely send their credentials electronically through the app.
+In the future, it will be possible for license holders to securely send credentials electronically!

 Merchants can scan the 2D barcode on a Colorado Digital ID just as they do for physical cards.
-The swipe-left functionality will display the “back” of the ID with the barcode.
+The swipe-left functionality displays the “back” of the ID with the barcode.

 If there is suspicion that a Colorado Digital ID is fraudulent, the phone cannot be confiscated.
 However, merchants may ask to see the physical driver license or state ID card.